 Due to the unique, historical, and/or fragile nature of our materials, they must be used in our Reading Room, and cannot be checked out like other materials from the main part of the Valley Library.
 We will, however, place any items you're still using on hold for you, and can hold them virtually indefinitely (as long as you come in to use them consistently, generally every week or so).
-Materials can be repaged for you as well, and fairly quickly (usually in less than 10 minutes or so).
+Materials can be repaged for you as well.

 How do I find materials related to my topic?

 We have a handy-dandy how-to guide that can help with that!
-Our Guide to the Special Collections and Archives Research Center includes a section on finding SCARC materials relevant to your topic, whether in our rare books or any of our other collections.
+This guide includes a section on finding SCARC materials relevant to your topic, whether in our rare books or any of our other collections.
 It also includes information that will help you navigate your first visit to SCARC, and learn how to use a collection guide and request the materials you find.